A Linear Kernel for Planar Total Dominating Set: Bounding the size of the kernel

 \section{Bounding the size of the kernel}

-In this section we show that a plane graph reduced under Rules 1 and 2 has linear size in $|D|$, the size of a \tds.
-We show that, given a solution $D$ of size $k$, there exists a maximal $D$-decomposition \DR such that: \begin{itemize} \item[$\bullet$] \DR has a $O(k)$ number of regions, \item[$\bullet$] \DR covers all vertices but $O(k)$ of them, and \item[$\bullet$] each region of \DR has $O(1)$ vertices. \end{itemize} The three following propositions treat respectively each of the above statements.
-We first need a lemma to bound the size of simple regions.
+In this section we bound the size of a plane graph reduced under our rules by a linear function depending on the parameter $k$, hence yielding the desired kernel.
+To this aim, we assume that the plane graph admits a \tds $D$ (at the end of the proof, it will be of size at most $k$), and we exhibit a $D$-region decomposition $\Re$ such that: \begin{itemize} \item[$\bullet$] $\Re$ has at most $3|D|$ regions, \item[$\bullet$] $\Re$ covers all vertices but $98|D|$ of them, and \item[$\bullet$] each region $R \in \Re$ contains at most $104$ vertices distinct from its poles. \end{itemize}